halos-business-support/WordpressQuickInstall/README.md

 3. Setup your apache Vhosts
 4. Install Lets Encrypt Certbot and issue an SSL Certificate.

-Deverloped by Steven Duval at Halos Business Support.
+Developed by Steven Duval at Halos Business Support.
 If you need support for your business, why not check us out.
 **https://halos.support**.

 <h2>Getting Started</h2>